intel/neural-compressor/docs/adaptor.md

 #### Background

 Besides the adaptor API, we also introduced the Query API which describes the behavior of a specific framework.
-With this API, LPOT can easily query the following information on the current runtime framework.
+With this API, Neural Compressor can easily query the following information on the current runtime framework.

 *  The runtime version information.